footzi/file-fairy/README.md

 ## Config file options
 You can create `ff.config.json` with following options:
 - `custom-templates-folder` - set another folder with your custom templates (instead of `.ff-templates`)
 - `templates` (and then `component-name`) - set options for default templates, they'll apply to every generate.
-Read about options on [templates-page](https://github.com/footzi/file-fairy/blob/main/docs/DEFAULT-TEMPLATES.md)
+Read more on [the doc page for each template](https://github.com/footzi/file-fairy/blob/main/docs/templates)

 ```json
   {